Johor Malaysia Travel Guide

 The city experiences an equatorial climate, with consistent high temperatures, high humidity, and plenty of rain year-round.
 Temperatures usually range from 26°C to 32°C (79°F to 90°F) daily, with nights rarely dropping below 24°C (75°F).
 Humidity levels remain high, often exceeding 80%, making the air feel warm and dense.

-Precipitation is substantial year-round, but specific monsoon seasons bring heavier downpours.
+Rain is substantial year-round, but specific monsoon seasons bring heavier downpours.
 The Northeast Monsoon, from Between november And february, provides the wettest conditions, while April to May sees increased showers during an inter-monsoon period.
-Expect a warm and wet climate, requiring proper preparation for comfort.
+Be ready for a warm and wet climate, requiring proper preparation for comfort.

 Outdoor activities like theme parks or walking tours are best during June to August for drier conditions.
-Year-round, scheduling these activities for early mornings or late afternoons helps avoid the peak heat of midday.
+Year-round, scheduling these things to do for early mornings or late afternoons helps avoid the peak heat of midday.

-Indoor attractions and shopping remain unaffected by typical weather, making them suitable for any time of year.
+Indoor attractions and shopping remain unaffected by climate patterns, making them suitable for any time of year.
 If you plan to attend cultural festivals, their timing varies annually, so confirm dates when planning.

 Heavy rain, especially during monsoon season.